iu-oi/Snake86/readme.md

-# snake86
+# Snake86

-A simple hungry snake game written in masm 8086 assembly language.
+a hungry snake game in masm 8086 assembly

 Author: iu_oi

----

-***compile***

-DOSBox 0.74 or any DOS you want
+## compile & run

+This program should run on a DOS.

 `masm snake86.asm`